gonzolgarcia/svpluscnv/README.md

 * num.breaks = the minimum number of breakpoints
 * num.sd = the number of standard deviations above the average within a sample

-In addition, we evaluate the interquantile average of the distance between breakpoints in a given region:
+In addition, we evaluate the interquantile average of the distance between breakpoints in a given region.

 * dist.iqm.cut (default = 150000 b)